Private Walking Tour

 We will find answers to these and many other exciting questions on your private walking tour through Munich.
 You will learn, when it is legal to steal a maypole and why people are allowed to bring their own meals to a beergarden.
 And how to save money by not using the minibar in your hotel because of Munich‘s excellent tap water.

-Get additional impressions of this sightseeing tour via the video on the right or the picture gallery and the additional information below.
+Get additional impressions of this sightseeing tour with your local private guide via the tour video or the picture gallery and the additional information below.

 Marienplatz with Munich Town Hall and Glockenspiel

-The New Town Hall on Munich's Marienplatz offers two top attractions in the heart of the city.
-A viewing platform in the town hall tower offers a fantastic view of the city from a height of 85 meters and, when the weather is nice, the view extends as far as the Alps.
+The New Town Hall on Munich's Marienplatz provides two top attractions in the heart of the city.
+A viewing platform in the town hall tower with a fantastic view of the city from a height of 85 meters and, when the weather is nice, the view extends as far as the Alps.
 Directly below is the world-famous Munich Glockenspiel, which attracts thousands of visitors every day.
-The colorful figures moving to the music of the Glockenspiel depict scenes from a 15th century wedding and a traditional dance by the barrel makers.
+The colorful figures moving to the music of the Glockenspiel depict scenes from a 15th century wedding and a traditional dance by local barrel makers.

 Viktualienmarkt (Munich Food Market)

-The Viktualienmarkt is Munich's largest food market.
+Definitely a highlight of your private walking tour is the Viktualienmarkt, Munich's largest food market.
 Merchants offer local specialties and delicacies from all over the world in over 120 stalls.
 Let yourself be enchanted by the hustle and bustle on the Viktualienmarkt or enjoy a Bratwurst or other local specialties under the shady chestnut trees with a cool beer in Munich's most central beer garden.
 And if you are looking for a fancy souvenir for your loved ones at home, you will definitely find it on the Viktualienmarkt.

 The Munich Hofbräuhaus was founded over 400 years ago because the import of beer from northern Germany was too expensive for the then duke in Bavaria.
 Today you will find a colorful mix of locals and tourists in this famous beer hall, all of whom have a common goal.
 To enjoy the beer of the Hofbräuhaus, which like all other beers in Munich is brewed according to the more than 500 year old purity law and only allows water, hops, malt and yeast as ingredients.
 When the weather is nice, the idyllic beer garden of the Hofbräuhaus invites you to a relaxing visit as a green island in the center of Munich.
 And if you like it a little livelier, a live band with Bavarian brass music in the beer hall provides the necessary atmosphere.